-According to the report, there are "some positive masculine norms that may support health-seeking behavior" with research showing that "men who are more involved as fathers and caregivers are more likely to have better health, suggesting that the care of others may also support an ethic of self-care".
+According to the report, there are "some positive masculine norms that may support health-seeking behaviour" with research showing that "men who are more involved as fathers and caregivers are more likely to have better health, suggesting that the care of others may also support an ethic of self-care".

 The authors say that more research is needed to understand the ways that positive masculine norms may support men’s health.

-The report recommends that researchers, scholars, and academic institutions should widen the breadth of research on alternative dimensions of masculinities that are less researched and that could promote healthy behavior, such as responsibility, self-control, and how men’s positive involvement as fathers and caregivers may also provide a way to promote self-care and help-seeking.
+The report recommends that researchers, scholars, and academic institutions should widen the breadth of research on alternative dimensions of masculinities that are less researched and that could promote healthy behaviour, such as responsibility, self-control, and how men’s positive involvement as fathers and caregivers may also provide a way to promote self-care and help-seeking.

 FIND OUT MORE:

 Download The Report: Masculine Norms and Men's Health